c272/microbit-v2-docs/content/_index.md

 {{% /center %}}

 ## Getting Started
 To get started with micro:bit v2, there are different options available depending on your flavour of operating system.
-If you are on a Debian-based Linux distribution, Void Linux, or have [installed WSL2](/setup/windows-install-guide/#installing-through-wsl2-ubuntu) on Windows, then you can use the `micro-tools` script-assisted setup method, which will allow you to set up the SDK for building and creating micro:bit v2 projects with a single command.
-If you are on MacOS, Windows, or a separate Linux distribution, then you will have to follow the manual method for setting up the build environment.
+If you are on a Debian-based Linux distribution, Void Linux, MacOS, or have [installed WSL2](/setup/windows-install-guide/#installing-through-wsl2-ubuntu) on Windows, then you can use the `micro-tools` script-assisted setup method, which will allow you to set up the SDK for building and creating micro:bit v2 projects with a single command.
+If you are on Windows or a Linux distribution with an unsupported package manager, then you will have to follow the manual method for setting up the build environment.

 ### Script-assisted Setup
 For automatic setup, we will use `microinstall.sh` from the `c272/micro-tools` repository.
 This repository contains many useful tools for building and configuring build environments for micro:bit v2 projects, and is a companion project to this documentation.
 To install the build environment, all we have to do is clone the repository somewhere that has user execute permissions, and execute the install script.
 You will need `sudo` permissions for some parts of the install process.
 {{% notice note %}}
-This requires a Linux distribution with either the `apt` package manager (Debian, Ubuntu, Pop!_OS and other Debian based), or the `xbps` package manager (Void Linux).
+This requires a system with either the `apt` package manager (Debian, Ubuntu, Pop!_OS and other Debian based), the `xbps` package manager (Void Linux) or `brew` (MacOS).
 If you're on Windows, you can [install WSL2](/setup/windows-install-guide/#installing-through-wsl2-ubuntu) and then continue following this guide.
 {{% /notice %}}
 ```bash
 git clone https://github.com/c272/micro-tools.git